DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

   <em>Pinout of the Raspberry Pi</em>
 </p>

 Make the connections as shown below.
 Note the polarity of the LED shown in the diagram.
-The positive terminal is connected to the Raspberry Pi's GPIO pin through a resistor.
+The positive terminal (the longer pin) of the LED is connected to the Raspberry Pi's GPIO pin through a resistor.

 <p align="center">
   <img width="auto" height="auto" src="/assets/img/26 model-test-setup.jpg">